 - Photos and Shortcuts for managing and exporting photos

-- iA Writer for dedicated Markdown editing and offline previews
+Since starting this post, I’ve also been experimenting with iA Writer for dedicated Markdown editing and offline previews.

 Working Copy has been around for some time now and is the git client for iOS.
-It’s fully featured enough to be the only tool you need, providing a great built-in editor, while also playing nicely with other apps supporting by supporting Files integration, Shortcuts, and open-in-place.
+It’s fully featured enough to be the only tool you really need, providing a great built-in editor, while also playing nicely with other apps through Files integration, Shortcuts, and open-in-place.

-The integrated editor provides syntax highlighting for a comprehensive set of languages including Markdown, allowing me to edit content, templates, and even the build scripts for my site.
+The integrated editor provides syntax highlighting for a comprehensive set of languages (including Markdown), allowing me to edit content, templates, and even the build scripts for my site.
 Publishing those changes is then simply a matter of pushing to master.
-This is where Working Copy’s comprehensive set of keyboard shortcuts come in, allowing quick turn-around when editing drafts: you can commit and push right from the editor using Command + Shift + C.
+This is where Working Copy’s comprehensive set of keyboard shortcuts come in, allowing quick turn-around when editing drafts: you can commit and push right from the editor with ⌘ + Shift + C.

-Since I publish a large number of images and movies on the site, I make extensive use of git-lfs, and Working Copy excels here too, offering out-of-the-box support.
+Since I include a number large media files on the site, I make extensive use of git-lfs to stop them slowing down the repository, and Working Copy excels here too, offering out-of-the-box support.

-While I can edit in Working Copy, it’s useful to be able to preview the content as it will appear in my website.
-To achieve this, I publish drafts posts to a separate section of my website, commit and push regularly during editing, and use Safari for previewing.
+While I can edit (and preview) in Working Copy, it’s useful to be able to see the content as it will appear in my website.
+To achieve this, I publish draft posts to a separate section of my website, commit and push regularly during editing, and use Safari for previewing.

-Using Split screen–one of of the features that really allows iOS to shine–I can keep both Safari and Working Copy side-by-side without having to worry about excessive screen furniture or other distractions.
+Using Split screen–one of the features that really allows iOS to shine on the iPad–I can keep both Safari and Working Copy side-by-side without having to worry about excessive screen furniture or other distractions.

-When it comes to the site, the approach I is very pragmatic: folders are created for the year, month, and album, and the corresponding photos and movies live there, in numbered files.
-A Markdown index file contains the album metadata and comments.
-I then use a custom template (and much CSS) for the index page to display an album showing all its sibling files.
+When it comes to storing media in my site, the approach I take is very pragmatic: folders are created for the year, month, and album, and the corresponding photos and movies live there, sorted by date, and numbered sequentially.
+A sidecar Markdown index file contains the album metadata.

 /photos/2018/10/prge/ index.markdown 1.jpg 2.jpg 3.jpg ...
 7.m4v ...

-Using Working Copy, it’s easy to manually create the directory structure–I only need to do this once for each album so it doesn’t represent significant effort–and export directly from Photos.
+Using Working Copy, it’s easy to manually create this directory structure and Markdown file–I only need to do this once for each album so it doesn’t represent significant effort.